 The compensation of the Supervisory Committee’s members shall be fixed by the Meeting, and shall be adjusted pursuant to Section 261 of Law 19550 (Restated Text Decree Nº 841/84).

-The Supervisory Committee shall meet at least once a month; it shall also be called at the request of any of its members within FIVE (5) days of making the request to the President of the Supervisory Committee or Board of Directors, if applicable.
-All meetings shall be notified in writing at the special domicile stated by each Syndic upon taking office.
-The deliberations and resolutions of the Supervisory Committee shall be transcribed on the minute book, which shall be signed by the Statutory Auditors present in the meeting.
-The Supervisory Committee shall hold meetings with the presence of its THREE (3) members and shall adopt resolutions with the affirmative vote of the majority of those presents, without prejudice to the rights conferred by law upon the dissenting syndic.
-It shall be presided by one of the Statutory Auditor, elected by vote majority in the first meeting of each year; on said occasion the replacement shall be also elected in case of absence.
+The Supervisory Committee shall meet at least once every three months; it may also be called at the request of any of its members within FIVE (5) days of making the request to the President of the Supervisory Committee or the Board of Directors, if applicable.
+Meetings of the Supervisory Committee may be held with its members physically present or communicated with each other by means of simultaneous transmission of sound, images and words, complying with the requirements established by applicable law.
+Both in-person and virtual participation will be considered for quorum and majority purposes.
+Minutes shall mention those members of the Supervisory Committee who participate virtually, the method of communication used, and the regularity of the decisions adopted.
+Minutes shall also include the statements of members both physically and virtually present, and their votes in relation to each resolution adopted.
+Those members of the Supervisory Committee virtually present may delegate the minutes’ signature to those members physically present at the meeting.
+All meetings shall be served in writing at the special domicile indicated by each member of the Supervisory Committee upon taking office.
+The Supervisory Committee shall hold meetings with the presence of the absolute majority of its members and shall adopt resolutions by simple majority of votes, without prejudice to the rights conferred by law upon the dissident member.
+In the event of a tie, the person acting as President shall have the casting vote.
+The Supervisory Committee shall be chaired by one of its members, elected by majority vote at the first meeting of each year; on said occasion, a replacement shall also be chosen in case of absence of the former.
 The President shall represent the Supervisory Committee before the Board of Directors.

 The Corporation’s fiscal year shall close on December 31st of each year.
 The Income Statements, Inventory, Balance Sheet, Statement of Changes in Shareholder’s Equity and Minutes of the Board of Directors, according to the applicable technical standards and current provisions, shall be drawn up as of such date.